Best Summer Jobs for Premeds & How to Find Them

 4 | Maintain a Healthy Work-Life Balance

-While demonstrating dedication is important, it’s vital to realize it is still your summer.
-To avoid burnout, be mindful of setting healthy boundaries between work and your personal life by scheduling time for rest and relaxation.
+While demonstrating dedication is important, it’s vital to remember that it’s still your summer.
+To avoid burnout, set healthy boundaries between work and your personal life by scheduling time for rest and relaxation.

 This is advice we always give premeds: “You are only in your twenties once.
 If you do it right, that is all you need.”
 Take as much time off as you can to travel around the world, the country, or even your home state.
 Often, these moments will be the ones you will remember the most, not the time you spend working an extra shift in the ED to make a bit more money.